ngxs/store/publication/2024-04-05_announcing_ngxs_17/article.md

 This move ensures seamless compatibility and allows you to leverage the latest features from both libraries as they evolve together.

+But before we dive in, we want to unveil a fresh new look for NGXS!

+🥁 **Drumroll please...** 🥁

+We're thrilled to introduce our brand new logo!
+We believe it better reflects the energy, innovation, and (dare we say) awesomeness of the NGXS library.
+Keep an eye out for it on our documentation website, and social media channels.

+A huge shoutout to [Lena Lekkou](https://www.linkedin.com/in/lenalekkou/), the talented designer who brought this logo to life!
+Her creativity and design expertise have given NGXS a visual identity that truly embodies its spirit.

+Now, let's get down to business!

 ## Overview

 - 🧑🏾‍🤝‍🧑🏻 NGXS Community